rudidude86/gura-lang.github.io/documents/Syntax.md

     symbol:attribute:attribute:[attribute,attribute]

-Expression `Suffixed` has a suffix indentifier and a preceding literal or string or number.
+Expression `Suffixed` has a suffix symbol and a preceding literal or string or number.

     123.45foo
     'hello world'foo